 - 5.8 Asthmagens.
-The product shall not contain any components that have been identified as asthmagens. - Respiratory Sensitization.
+The product shall not contain any components that have been identified as asthmagens. - 5.9 Respiratory Sensitization.
 The product shall not contain any components that have been identified as respiratory sensitizers. - 5.10 Skin Sensitization.
 The product shall not be a skin sensitizer.
 For purposes of demonstrating compliance with this requirement, data may be evaluated for each of the product's components.
 If these components are not shown to be skin sensitizers, then the product will not be considered to be a skin sensitizer. - 5.11 Skin Absorption.
 The undiluted product shall not contain components present at 1% or more in the product that are listed on the American Conference of Governmental Industrial Hygienists (ACGIH) threshold limit value (TLV) list carrying a skin notation or substances that are listed on the German Deutsche Forschungsgemeinschaft (DFG) maximum allowable concentrations (MAK) list with a skin absorption H notation.
-Further, the product shall not contain components at 0.01% or more in the undiluted product that sum to 1% in the formula that are listed on ACGIH or DFG with the same target organ.

-categories 1 through 4 for acute inhalation toxicity under the Globally Harmonized System for the Classification and Labeling of Chemicals (GHS) when the whole product is evaluated using the weighted average approach.
+Further, the product shall not contain components at 0.01% or more in the undiluted product that sum to 1% in the formula that are listed on ACGIH or DFG with the same target organ. - 5.12 Chronic Inhalation Toxicity.
+The product as used shall not contain components that are classified as producing significant toxic effects in mammals via inhalation, with a possible inhalation exposure pathway e.g., with vapor pressure above 1 mm mercury at 1 atm pressure and 20°C, from repeated inhalation exposure at or below 1.0 mg/L as a vapor, according to Organization for Economic Co-operation and Development (OECD) Harmonized Integrated Classification System for Human Health and Environmental Hazards of Chemical Substances and Mixtures. - 5.13 Combustibility.
+The product shall not be combustible.
+The product or 99% by weight of the product components shall have a flashpoint above 65.5°C (150°F), as tested using either the Cleveland Open Cup Tester (ASTM D92-05a), the Abel Closed-Cup method (ISO 13736), or the Pensky-Martens Closed-Cup method (ISO 2719).
+Alternatively, the product shall not sustain a flame when tested using ASTM D 4206 Standard Test Method for Sustained Burning of Liquid Mixtures Using the Small Scale Open-Cup Apparatus.